ibm-cloud-docs/databases-for-postgresql/read-replica.md

 - The minimum size of a read-only replica is 2 GB RAM and 10 GB of disk.
 This is true even if your leader deployment is smaller.

 - Read-only replicas do not auto-scale to match the leader.
 If the amount of data you store outgrows the disk allocated to your deployments, scale the disk on the read-only replicas and then the leader.
 Scaling the read-only replica first ensures that you do not run out of space on the read-only replicas.
+If you have scaled the leader's disk for performance and not for space, it is not necessary to scale the read-only replicas.

 - Replication is asynchronous, and may be subject to replication lag.
 By default, there is no communication between the primary and replica with respect to consistency.
-If you find that read queries are failing due to conflicts with the master, you can resync the read-only replica.
+It is possible for a read-only replica to fall far enough behind that it needs to be resynced.
 Replication lag can be greater when the replica is in a region far away geographically from its leader.

 ## The Leader